felipecamposap/unity-mechanics-demo/README.md

 - Raycasting.
 - Rigidbody and physics.
 - Hinge Joints.
-- Puzzles and various minigames.
+- Puzzles and various other minigames.